Greenstand/Greenstand-Overview/README.md

 - Android - The app is functioning well, but we needs a UX overhaul to make it rock solid and easy to use for our users in the Africa field.
 It needs more testing and crash debugging.

-- DevOps - Currently taken up by @Matt.
+- DevOps - Currently taken up by @MattK.
 We have Jenkins in place and could use more support getting our CI/CD pipelines dialed in for node.js and Android.

 - Node.js unit testing - We only have partial coverage of our API in our unit tests, which means we cannot reliability validate new commits for continuous deployment.
 We are using Mocha/Chai to write automated tests, and this should be straightforward for anyone with basic unit testing experience.